refaktor/MTL/README.md

-     mtl cat design urgent	#is there anything urgent in design todo? mtl log code   		#see the history of code todo
+     mtl cat design urgent	#is there anything urgent in design todo? mtl log code   		#see the history of code todo mtl cat code todo		#see what's there to do in code

 Start working on code, store between changes (usually done from within emacs / vim).
      emacs code